Showing all 10 results

 There are nearly always people collecting at Bracklesham Bay.
 Fossils can simply be found washed up on the sand, and you can normally come back with bags full of decent finds, especially sharks’ teeth.
 During scouring tides, the fossiliferous Bracklesham Formation form the Eocene is exposed and the beach can be covered with ray and sharks’ teeth, and also bivalve shells.
 Occasionally, you can find corals, but you will definitely find lots of the often overlooked, large, single-celled foraminifera (Nummulites laevigatus).

 Family Membership (up to 5 members) to UKAFH.
 Individual Membership to UKAFH including access to fossil hunts.
-Access to Deposits Online with regular articles being constantly added and full access to older articles.

 Individual Membership to UKAFH including access to fossil hunts.
-Access to Deposits Online with regular articles being constantly added and full access to older articles.